f5devcentral/f5-automation-config-converter/Documentation.md

   - For a list of the objects that are converted, see [FAQ](FAQ.md).

-  - iApp template configurations are not supported by this tool.
+  - While ACC will convert a BIG-IP app services configuration created by a legacy iApp template, ACC will ignore the iApp template configuration itself.

   - iRules only export in UTF-8 (no base64), and comments are removed by the parser.